Stoobyy/rsms-but-better/README.md

 ## Install

-1. Download this folder (or clone the repo).
+1. Download the release (or clone the repo).
 2. Open `chrome://extensions` in Chrome.
 3. Turn on **Developer mode** (top right).
 4. Click **Load unpacked** and select the folder.